MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-general-ledger.md

 ## <a name="general-ledger-setup-and-general-posting-setup"></a>General Ledger Setup and General Posting Setup
 The setup of the general ledger is at the core of financial processes because it defines how you post data.

-In the **General Ledger Setup** window, you specify how to handle certain accounting issues in your company, such as:
+On the **General Ledger Setup** page, you specify how to handle certain accounting issues in your company, such as:

 * Invoice rounding details
 * Address formats
 * Financial reporting

-Similarly, in the **General Posting Setup** window, you specify how you want to set up combinations of general business and general product posting groups.
+Similarly, on the **General Posting Setup** page, you specify how you want to set up combinations of general business and general product posting groups.
 Posting groups map entities like customers, vendors, items, resources, and sales and purchase documents to general ledger accounts.
 You fill in a line for each combination of business posting group and product posting group.
 For more information, see [Posting Group Setups](finance-posting-groups.md)

 ## <a name="the-chart-of-accounts"></a>The Chart of Accounts
 The chart of accounts shows all general ledger accounts.
 From the chart of accounts, you can do things like: